cse-labs/res-edge-labs/labs/aks/README.md

 ```

-- Create a new branch
+- Create a new branch from existing aks branch

 ```bash
   git checkout aks